Algarve-Tourist.com

 Convento do Espírito Santo

-Recent archaeological excavations beneath the structure have revealed Islamic-era remains, including portions of Almohad-period walls and ceramic fragments.
+Archaeological excavations beneath the structure have uncovered Islamic-era remains, including portions of Almohad-period walls and ceramic fragments.

 Convento do Espírito Santo Loule